MrCleere/Python-Exercises/Exercise 5 Fizz Buzz/Question.md

 Fizz buzz is a word game you can implement as a simple program.

-It became famous as a screening question in coding interviews to quickly determine if candidates had any programming ability whatsoever, so being able to solve it quickly leads to a good first impression.
+It became famous as a screening question in coding interviews to quickly determine if candidates had any programming ability whatsoever.

 Write a fizzBuzz() function with a single integer parameter named upTo.